Skip to Content

 When making deviled eggs, you absolutely want your eggs to peel nicely without half of the egg sticking to the shell.
 Some will add things to their water as they boil.
 Some use their instant pot.
 I don’t do either.
 My “secret” is ice water after they boil.
 If you would like step by step instructions with a video, see this post; How to Make Easy to Peel Hard Boiled Eggs.

-Try these free printable Halloween word scrambles and Halloween word searches, both in 2 age levels.
 You will also love Halloween Sugar Free Deviled Jell-O Eggs, Fall Halloween BarkHalloween Monster Marshmallow Pops, Halloween Scary and Gross Snack Mix and Fall Halloween Trail Mix for delicious and fun eating during the holidays.
 Both are quick and easy to make too!
 Halloween Bloodshot Eyes Deviled Eggs and Halloween Spider Deviled Eggs are a healthy and low carb treat.

 My 100 Fun Halloween Party Foods post is full of sweet and savory foods to make a great party or even make meals at home fun for all of October!
 And don’t miss 50+ Halloween Printables, Games and Crafts; full of fun things to do in the weeks leading up to Halloween!